Nophira/Nova-init/README.md

 Nova-Init is a powerful command-line tool that helps you create complete full-stack projects with various frameworks, databases, and monorepo tools.

 ## **How too start**
-npx create-nova-init
+npx nova-init

-bunx create-nova-init
+bunx nova-init

-pnpm dlx create-nova-init
+pnpm dlx nova-init
 ---